Skip to main content

 Bakes (Fried Dough)

-Fried dough served for breakfast or as snack.
-Light and fluffy, served with saltfish, cheese, or jam.
+Light, fluffy fried dough eaten at breakfast or as a snack, usually paired with saltfish, cheese, or jam.

 Allergens: